 In most cases, unless specifically agreed otherwise, council tax is payable by the tenant.

-Do I need a managed service?
+Do I need a fully managed service?

 What if my tenant falls in to arrears?